eyherabh/c_programming_notes/Article_EyherabideHG_2021_cpp_magic_revisited.md

 # C pre-processor magic, revisited

 Macros are almost always discouraged, but they are far from rare in production code.
 Therefore, it is of interest to explore their pitfalls, limitations, and compliance with the C-standard and others.
-In this article, I will analyse the macros introduced by [C pre-processor magic][1], complementing the information their provided in a concise manner.
+In this article, I will analyse the macros introduced by [C pre-processor magic][1][[1]], complementing the information their provided in a concise manner.
 Therefore, it is recommended to either read that article beforehand, or in conjunction with the following sections.

 ## What makes it interesting?

-The content of that article is similar to that of [C Preprocessor tricks, tips, and idioms][2] and [Is the C preprocessor Turing complete?][3], except for two aspects.
+The content of [[1]] is similar to that of [C Preprocessor tricks, tips, and idioms][2][[2]] and [Is the C preprocessor Turing complete?][3][[2]], except for two aspects.
 First, macro expansion is illustrated in detail, step by step, rendering it extremely useful for understanding or reviewing the expansion of macros with recursion.
 Second, it introduces a macro construct for recursion that automatically counts the number of items to iterate onto.
 That is, the macro does not require a count parameter that could possibly not match the actual number of items.

 ### CPP currying